Large-$N$ limit as a second quantization: Why block diagonal?

 This mechanism of color confinement, combined with the `eigenvalue = location' interpretation, naturally resolves the issues (ii) and (iii).
 For concreteness, let us consider a large-$N$ confining gauge theory with the first-order confinement/deconfinement transition, e.g., 4d Yang-Mills on S$^3$.
 To deconfine all colors, the energy of order $N^2$ is needed.
 What if $E\sim \epsilon N^2$, where $\epsilon$ is of order $N^0$ but much smaller than $1$?
-Then the excitations coalesce to form an $M\times M$ block, where $M\sim \sqrt{\epsilon}N$.
+Then the excitations coalesce to form an $M\times M$ block (i.e., $Y_{I,ij}$ is nonzero at $1\le i,j\le M$), where $M\sim \sqrt{\epsilon}N$.
 This is because a large symmetry SU($N-M$) can be preserved in this way, which leads to a large enhancement factor ${\rm vol}({\rm SU}(N-M))$.
 This SU($M$)-partial-deconfinement \cite{Hanada:2016pwv,Berenstein:2018lrm,Hanada:2018zxn} can occur both at weak-~\cite{Hanada:2019czd} and strong-coupling regions~\cite{Watanabe:2020ufk}.
 In gauge/gravity duality, the partially-deconfined phase is a natural counterpart of the small black hole~\cite{Hanada:2016pwv}.

 What if there are multiple excitations with smaller energy (say $E\sim N^1$ or $N^0$), which are localized in separate locations in the emergent space (and, possibly, also in the spatial dimensions of QFT)?
-Then each of them should clump to a small block in the color space, such that a large enhancement factor appears, leading to the block-diagonal structure.
+Then each of them should clump to a small block in the color space, such that a large enhancement factor appears.
+In this way, the block-diagonal structure is favored.
+Note that $Y_I$, rather than $\hat{X}_I$, are block-diagonal.
 It is natural to regard each block as an extended object such as fundamental string or small black hole, that moves in the emergent space and interacts with others.
 In the large-$N$ limit, various many-body states can be realized as configurations with multiple excited blocks.
 The number of blocks and their sizes can take arbitrary values.
 Therefore, the large-$N$ limit of gauge theory can serve as a second quantization of the gravity side.
+In Fig.~\ref{fig:life-of-BH}, a schematic picture of the formation and evaporation of black hole is shown.